 An auto-repricer can provide alerts on competitors’ pricing in comparison to your business, and allow you to reprice based on rules that you set.
 For operating on Amazon, that may be a fine solution.
 There, data is standardized and each SKU has an ASIN.
 However, once you operate outside of Amazon, the equation changes.

-If you are a global retailer and compete in landscape where only a small sampling of an entire catalog is published on Amazon, then this limited visibility can pose a challenge.
+If you are a global retailer and compete in a landscape where only a small sampling of an entire catalog is published on Amazon, then this limited visibility can pose a challenge.
 Your competitors may be publishing their products on other channels like Walmart, eBay, and boutique marketplaces.
 Many times, retailers may not even publish on marketplaces and instead sell from their direct online stores while advertising on Google, Bing, Facebook, and other social platforms.